JessieElorza/osticket-prereqs/README.md

 <img src="https://github.com/user-attachments/assets/70a0d92a-f141-4b08-baff-2310cd94907b" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Open the osTicket-Installation-Files downloaded earlier.
-Open the PHPManagerForIIS_V1.5.0.msi and run it, once downloaded head back to the installation files folder and open and run rewrite_amd64_en-US.msi and once the download is complete press done and head to your Windowws C: Drive
+Open the PHPManagerForIIS_V1.5.0.msi and run it, once downloaded head back to the installation files folder and open and run rewrite_amd64_en-US.msi and once the download is complete press done and head to your Windows C: Drive
 </p>
 <br />
 <h2></h2>